EL-S/BudgetPlanner/README.md

 # Budget Planning Web App
-1. Python Django webapp to budget plan.
+Python Django webapp to budget plan.

+requirements:
+- Django
+- sqlite3

+Check the wiki for more information.